-Franchisors can register their trademarks pursuant to the Trade-marks Act and can register copyright pursuant to the Copyright Act.
-Use of a mark in Canada without registration provides some trademark protection rights but those rights are limited to the trading area in which the business is known.
-Trademark registration entitles a trademark owner to protection across Canada (even if the owner is not doing business across Canada).
+Franchisors can register their trademarks pursuant to Canada's Trade-marks Act and can register copyright pursuant to Canada's Copyright Act.
+Use of a trademark in Canada without registration provides some trademark protection rights, but those rights are limited to the trading area in which the business is known.
+Trademark registration entitles a trademark owner to protection across Canada (even if the owner is not doing business using the trademark across Canada).
 Copyright also exists automatically when a work is created but it is much easier to protect against unauthorised users when it is registered.